Ichimonji10/cfg/roles/nginx/README.md

 * `transmission_password`: Optional.
 If omitted, certain tasks are skipped.
 A password to use when setting the htpasswd file for https://transmission.jerebear.name/downloads/
-* `pacman_conf_repo_passwords`: A dict mapping repository names to passwords for accessing them.
-If needed entries are absent, certain tasks are skipped.